yamajunn/BRAD/README.md

 ## ・ENGLISH ver
 (Translated at DeepL)
 # Development Progress
 Currently developing an IRAD to perform the task of cutting down wood in Minecraft.

-Object detection of trees in mycraft using YOLO v5.
+Real-time object detection of trees in Minecraft using YOLO v5.

-. /IRAD/Codes/Minecraft/Tree/YOLOv5.py to run
+. /IRAD/Codes/Minecraft/Tree/ScreenCapture.py to run

 ## The following is filled in as a note since we are still in the design phase regarding IRAD.

-### IRAD working procedure:
+### IRAD operating procedure:
-- ##### Recognize image and convert current video data to text from training data and current video data.
+- ##### Recognize images from training data and current video data and convert to text.
 - ##### Select training data similar to the long-term objective to determine the short-term objective.
 - ##### Determine the short-term objective based on the selected training data.
 By processing this recursively, the action plan becomes more specific.
 - ##### If the current situation changes, the action plan is modified accordingly.
 The recursive process also allows the broad action plan to be changed as needed.